fvdm/nodejs-dnsimple/README.md

 ### domains.delete ( domainname, cb )

-Delete a domains and its DNS records from your account
+Delete a domains and its DNS records from your account.
+Either use the domainname or its ID.

 ```js
 dnsimple.domains.delete( 'two.com', console.log )